-The EMG 8500 unit can accommodate up to two user swappable I/O modules (4 port serial RJ45 and/or 4 port serial USB) or one I/O module and one Ethernet switch (4 LAN ports) on the front side of the EMG 8500 unit.
+The EMG 8500 unit can accommodate up to two user swappable I/O modules (4 port serial RJ45 and/or 4 port serial USB).
+The I/O modules are located on the front side of the EMG 8500 unit.

-For connectivity, the EMG 8500 provides dual WAN Ethernet or dual small form-factor pluggable (SFP) network ports and up to two user swappable modules for one LTE cellular modem, one Wi-Fi card, or one dialup analog modem.
+For connectivity, the EMG 8500 provides dual Ethernet or dual small form-factor pluggable (SFP) network ports and up to two user swappable modules for one LTE cellular modem, one Wi-Fi card, or one dialup analog modem.